-Tutoring - Tutoring is available in the Groups Office in Maxwell Hall Monday through Friday.
-Please see the the tutoring schedule for a list of tutoring availability in the Groups Office.
+Tutoring - Tutoring is available in the Groups Scholars Program Office in Maxwell Hall 200, Monday through Friday.
+Please see the tutoring schedule for a list of tutoring availability in the Groups Scholars Program Office.
 Tutoring is also available in the Academic Support Centers and in Writing Tutorial Services (WTS).

 "Thank you for your time, effort and support in whatever I do regarding my academic career."

-Adaptive Technology – Through collaborative efforts with the Adaptive Technology and Accessibility Center, Groups students have access to technologies, like Kurzweil 3000 and Inspiration, which provide study skills tools to assist students.
+Adaptive Technology – Through collaborative efforts with the Adaptive Technology and Accessibility Center, Groups Scholars have access to technologies like Kurzweil 3000 and Inspiration, which provide study skills tools to assist students.

-Ambassador Program - The Ambassadors Program is a program in which upperclassmen get the opportunity to serve as peer mentors for incoming Groups students.
-It is an opportunity for older students to give back to the Groups Scholars Program by assisting first year Groups students in their transition from high school to college.
-The Ambassadors program is open to all Groups students who have completed the requisite hours to be granted sophomore status.
-Students who apply to be ambassadors should possess quality leadership skills and should have a general knowledge of the facilities, programs, and services of the University.
-In addition, they should be sensitive to the needs of Groups students, as well as be able to provide information and some measure of personal time to his or her assigned students.
+Ambassador Program - The Ambassadors Program is a program in which upperclassmen get the opportunity to serve as peer mentors for incoming Groups Scholars.
+It is an opportunity for older students to give back to the Groups Scholars Program by assisting first year Groups Scholars in their transition from high school to college.
+The Ambassadors program is open to all Groups Scholars who have completed the requisite hours to be granted sophomore status.
+Students who apply to be an ambassador should possess quality leadership skills and should have a general knowledge of the facilities, programs, and services of the University.
+In addition, they should be sensitive to the needs of Groups Scholars, as well as be able to provide information and some measure of personal time to his or her assigned students.
 Please review the job specification sheet for more information.

-Chi Alpha Epsilon - Chi Alpha Epsilon is a National Honor Society that recognize the academic achievements of students admitted to colleges and the universities through non-traditional criteria and serves developmental, SSS, McNair Scholars, and Educational Opportunity Program students.
-The IU chapter, Alpha Delta, recognizes Groups students who display outstanding academic achievement and strong leadership skills and those who serve as role models.
+Chi Alpha Epsilon - Chi Alpha Epsilon is a National Honor Society that recognize the academic achievements of students admitted to colleges and universities through non-traditional criteria.
+Chi Alpha Epsilon serves developmental, SSS, McNair Scholars, and Educational Opportunity Program students.
+The IU chapter, Alpha Delta, recognizes Groups Scholars who display outstanding academic achievement and strong leadership skills to serve as role models.

-STEM - The mission of the Groups Scholars Program Science, Technology, Engineering, and Math (STEM) Initiative is to prepare and enhance the experiences of first-generation, underrepresented students in the science, technology, engineering, and math (STEM) disciplines through structured mentoring, research, and academic support.
+STEM - The mission of the Groups Scholars Program for Science, Technology, Engineering, and Math (STEM) Initiative is to prepare and enhance the experiences of first-generation, underrepresented students in the science, technology, engineering, and math (STEM) disciplines.
+This is accomplished through structured mentoring, research, and academic support.
 For more information and for applications please visit our STEM initiative page.